pizza11x/python/extractAudio/Readme.md

-# this program allows you to download an audio file from a youtube video via URL
+# This program allows you to download an audio file from a youtube video via URL

 Make sure you have downloaded pytube